Login / Register

 “Disney is accurate in calling the 50th a homecoming,” Sandstrom said as we rounded our path into Tomorrowland.
 “But all the ride closures they’ve had coming up to the 50th is an admission that they have let things slip here.
 Michael Eisner has betrayed all the things Walt did, and it riles me up because I care so much about the park.”

-All around us in Tomorrowland were signs that Sandstrom's homecoming might be as prickly as any Thanksgiving gathering.
-The Submarine Lagoon, drained now for nearly a decade, rusted behind a plywood wall; the derelict tracks of the PeopleMover were shrouded in canvas sheets that billowed in the afternoon breeze and resembled a Christo installation.
-The Hall of Innoventions was empty of visitors, the abandoned motorboat pond covered in scum.
+All around us in Tomorrowland were signs that Sandstrom’s homecoming might be as prickly as any Thanksgiving gathering.
+The Submarine lagoon, drained now for nearly a decade, weathered behind a plywood wall; the derelict tracks of the PeopleMover were shrouded in canvas sheets that billowed in the afternoon breeze and resembled a Christo installation.
+Innoventions was empty of visitors, the abandoned motorboat pond covered in scum.
 And towering above the entire scene stood the moribund swoop of Space Mountain, closed to the public for nearly two years during renovations.

 Sandstrom’s face hardened.
 “How is it that Disneyland has been slipping into irrelevance after 50 years?” he angrily asked.
 “The fact that they’re saying the 50th is going to be great is a sign that it hasn’t been so for a long time.
 Oh, this is a travesty!
 Tomorrowland was supposed to be inspiring, but for a long time now it has said, ‘Your future sucks.’”